AninditaBasu/indica/docs/index.md

 ??? question "What can I do with this data?"

-    You can make a [fun career advice app](https://github.com/AninditaBasu/indica/blob/master/tarzezindagi.py) or [do a fictional take on the life of a child in vedic times](https://life-ancient-india.herokuapp.com/).
-Some more use cases are at [Examples](examples.md).
+    You can make a [fun career advice app](https://github.com/AninditaBasu/indica/blob/master/tarzezindagi.py) or do a [fictional take on the life of a child in vedic times](https://life-ancient-india.herokuapp.com/).
+Some more ideas are at [Examples](examples.md).

     Also, I'll be very happy to link back to your implementation or app if you send me a URL.